BabylonJS-CharacterController

 Use this to set turning on/off.

-a) turn left or turn right keys result in avatar facing and moving left or right with respect to camera rather then just turning left or right
+a) turn left or turn right keys result in character facing and moving left or right with respect to camera rather than just turning left or right

-b) walkback/runback key results in avatar facing back, towards the camera and walking/running towards camera rather than walking backwards with back to the camera
+b) walkback/runback key results in character facing back, towards the camera and walking/running towards camera rather than walking backwards with back to the camera

 This setting has no effect when mode is 1.